slothy-optimizer/slothy/tutorial/README.md

 ## Troubleshooting

 - ModuleNotFoundError: No module named 'ortools'

 This suggests that you have not installed the required dependencies needed by SLOTHY.
 Either you need to follow the installation instructions, or if you have done that already, you likely forgot to enter the virtual environment you have installed them in using `source venv/bin/activate`.
 You will have to run this every time you open a new terminal.

+- The selfcheck passes but the code is functionally incorrect!

+The most common reason for this is a bad configuration: Check that you all registers that must be kept for the sake of the surrounding code are marked as `reserved_regs`.

+Another possibility, albeit hopefully rare by now, is a failure during address offset fixup: This feature is not yet stable, and the selfcheck is currently blind to erroneous calculations here.
+If you are sure your configuration is correct, you might want to check the adjusted address offsets manually.
+If you find a bug, let us know!